jack-cli-cd-ripper/jack/README.md

 ## Requirements

 * Python 3
+* libdiscid, a shared library written in C
+* a Python 3 wrapper for libdiscid, either python-libdiscid or python-discid
-* Python 3 modules libdiscid, mutagen, requests, pillow and dateparser
+* Python 3 modules mutagen, requests, pillow and dateparser
-* an encoder like oggenc for Ogg/Vorbis (default), flac (Free Lossless Audio Codec), lame (MP3) or fdkaac (M4A/AAC)
+* an encoder like oggenc (Ogg/Vorbis), flac, lame (MP3) or fdkaac (M4A/AAC)
-* cdparanoia
+* a ripper like cdparanoia (recommended), cdda2wav, dagrab or tosha

 ## Usage